OpenAI

 Misalignment propensity

-o3 safety case categories
+GPT-5 safety categories

 This section is new and experimental.
 Click on a category to see my analysis.
 Preventing misuse via API (i.e., when the user doesn't control the model weights) is relatively straightforward, especially for bio; scheming risk prevention will eventually be important and improving it from current levels is tractable; security will eventually be important and we basically know what to do but it's very costly.
 I'm interested in feedback, especially on whether this content is helpful to you or what questions you wish I answered here instead.